 Jack B. Greenberg

-Visiting Assistant Professor of Political Science and Public Policy & Law | Trinity College
+Incoming Assistant Professor of Political Science | Holy Cross

-Visiting Assistant Professor of Political Science and Public Policy & Law | Trinity College
+Incoming Assistant Professor of Political Science | Holy Cross

-A companion project, Congressional Expectations of Presidential Self-Restraint (co-authored with John A. Dearborn; Cambridge University Press, Elements in American Politics Series, 2025), focuses on how Congress has designed laws reliant on an assumption that presidents would respect statutory goals by declining to use their formal powers in ways that were legally permissible but contrary to stated congressional intent.
+A companion project, Congressional Expectations of Presidential Self-Restraint (co-authored with John A. Dearborn; Cambridge University Press, Elements in American Politics Series, 2025), focused on how Congress has designed laws reliant on an assumption that presidents would respect statutory goals by declining to use their formal powers in ways that were legally permissible but contrary to stated congressional intent.
 Focusing on appointments legislation in the post-Watergate era, we demonstrate lawmakers' reliance on presidential self-restraint in statutory design and identify a variety of institutional tools used to signal those expectations.
 Moreover, we identify a developmental dilemma: the combined rise of polarization, presidentialism, and constitutional formalism threatens to leave Congress more dependent on presidential self-restraint, even as that norm's reliability is increasingly questionable.
 A prior version of this project earned the 2025 MPSA Patrick J. Fett Award for the best paper on the scientific study of Congress and the presidency.

 Thanks for stopping by my page!